 When your commercial boiler is running as it should, you’ll barely even give it a second thought.
 Unfortunately, that peace of mind turns into a nightmare when your boiler decides it doesn’t want to play ball.
-Any tasks within your commercial building that require hot water quickly become impossible.
+Boiler issues will make any tasks within your commercial building that require hot water quickly become impossible.

 That’s why today, we’re going to discuss some of the most common commercial boiler issues and how you can solve them.
 For the simplest of issues that only need a quick inspection all the way to serious faults that require urgent attention, this post will set you in good stead.
 Whatever the problem is, there’s nobody better to contact than our KES Facilities team: we’ll get your boiler inspected, repaired, or replaced in no time.

 The Most Common Commercial Boiler Issues

 Can you see your breath while you’re reading this?
 Are there unusual sounds coming from the boiler?
 Or is it a more trivial issue like a fault code or flickering light?
 These are the most common commercial boiler issues, ranging from significant problems all the way to ones that are fixed-in-a-moment.

 This is probably the most obvious issue with your commercial boiler.
 When there’s no heating, you’ve got a problem that needs to be addressed quickly.